-Some state regulatory agencies allow smaller-volume customers to participate in aggregation programmes in order to purchase unbundled services.
-As of 2017, 23 states and the District of Columbia allowed residential consumers and other small users to purchase natural gas from suppliers other than LDCs, up from 20 states and the District of Columbia in 2001.
+Some state regulatory agencies allow smaller-volume customers to participate in aggregation programmes to purchase unbundled services.
+As of late 2018, 23 states and the District of Columbia allowed residential consumers and other small users to purchase natural gas from suppliers other than LDCs, up from 20 states and the District of Columbia in 2001.
 These customers are typically offered unbundled services on a limited basis through an intermediate marketer who 'rebundles' the services and offers them as a competitively priced alternative.
 Where unbundled LDC services are available, some states require that smaller customers purchase a standby service from the LDC.
-Participation in customer choice programmes has more than doubled in recent years, up from 3.3 million in 2001 to almost 7 million in 2017, although only around 19 per cent of residential customers eligible to participate in such programmes choose to do so.
+Participation in customer choice programmes decreased slightly in 2018 to 6.8 million customers, which represented 17 per cent of eligible residential customers, down from 19 per cent in 2017.